MicrosoftDocs/fabric-docs/docs/database/mirrored-database/azure-sql-database-tutorial.md

 ### Database principal for Fabric

 Next, you need to create a way for the Fabric service to connect to your Azure SQL Database.
-You will need to connect using the SQL login from Fabric to initiate connection between SQL Database and Fabric to enable Mirroring.

 You can accomplish this one of two ways, with a [login and mapped database user](#use-a-login-and-mapped-database-user), or a [contained database user](#use-a-contained-database-user):

 #### Use a login and mapped database user